th-trang/distributed_system/ReadingAssignments/TCP-IP Sockets in Java - Chapter 1.md

   - Both are called *end-to-end transport protocols* because they carry data all the way from one program to another
   - *TCP* provides *reliable byte-stream channels* because it is designed to detect and recover from the losses, dupliation and other errors that may occur in the host-to-host channel.
 It is a *connection-oriented protocol*: beofore using it to communicate, two programs must first establish a TCP connection, which involves completing an exchange of *handshake messages* between the 2 communicating computers.
   - *UDP* does not attempt to recover from errors, it simply ectends the IP best-effort-datagram service so that it works between application programs.
+## 1.2 About Addresses
+- Before a program can communicate with another program, there must be sth to identify the other program.
+It takes two pieces of information: an *Interent addresses* used by IP, and a *port number*.
+- **Internet Addresses** are binary numbers.
+They come in 2 versions:
+  - *Version 4 (IPv4)*: 32 bits long, written as a group of four decimal numbers seperated by periods (or *dotted-quad*).
+The four numbers in a dotted-quad string represent the contents of four bytes of the Internet address - thus, each is a number bwtween 0 and 255 (ex: 10.1.2.3)
+  - *Version 6 (IPv6)*: 128 bits long, represented as groups of hexadecimal digits, seperated by colons (ex: 2000:fdb8:0000:0000:0001:00ab:853c:39a1).
+Each group of digits representes two bytes of the address, leading zeros may be obmitted.
+Consecutive groups that contain only zeros may be obmitted altogether but this can only done once in any address. (ex: 2000:fdb8::1:00ab:853c:39a1).
+- The Internet address is the street address whereas thr port corresponds to the room number.
+Port nummbers are 16-bit unsigned binary numbers, so each one is in the range 1 to 65,535 (0 is reserved).
+- Cetain special-purpose addresses are defined
+  - **Loopback interface**, a virtual device that simply echoes transmitted packets right back to the sender.
+It is useful for testing because packets sent to that addr. are immediately returned back to the destination.
+It is present on every host and can be used when computer has no connection to the network.
+The loopback address for IPv4 is *127.0.0.1*, for IPv6 is *0:0:0:0:0:0:0:1*
+  - **Private use**: start with 10 or 192.168, as well as those whose first number is 172 and whose second number is between 16 and 31, applied for IPv4 addresses.
+They were originally designated for private networks, often used in home and small offices that are connected to the Internet through a *network address translation (NAT)* device.
+  - **Link-local** or **autoconfiguration** addresses.
+For IPv4, addresses begin with 169.254.
+For IPv6, any addresses whose first 16-bit chunk starts with FE8.
+Such addresses can only be used for communication between hosts connected to the same network, routers will not forward them.
+  - **Multicast addresses**: Whereas regular IP (sometimescalled “unicast”) addresses refer to a single destination, multicast addresses potentially refer to an arbitrary number of destinations.
+In IPv4, multicast addresses in dotted-quad format have a first number inthe range 224 to 239.
+In IPv6, multicast addresses start with FF